sdmcelwain/PPP3/CH01/README.md

 # Notes

-This first example contains a c++23 feature:
+The "Hello World" example in this chapter contains a c++23 feature:

 ```c++
 import std;